Skip to main content

 Thor's Forest in the Highlands

-Þórsmörk, meaning "Thor's Wood" or "Valley of Thor," sits cradled between three mighty glaciers in Iceland's southern highlands.
+Þórsmörk, meaning "Thor's Wood" or "Valley of Thor," sits between three glaciers.
 This protected nature reserve lies between Eyjafjallajökull to the south and west, Tindfjallajökull to the north, and the massive Mýrdalsjökull to the east.
-Named after the Norse god of thunder, the valley carries an ancient, mythic energy that resonates with visitors who venture into this remote wilderness.
+Named after the Norse god of thunder, the valley sits within a protected nature reserve and is one of the more distinctive destinations in the Icelandic highlands.

 A Rare Green Oasis